ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Output\]](rose_23x15_08.gif)](rose_23x15_08.gif) [![\[IM Output\]](rose_23x15_09.gif)](rose_23x15_09.gif) [![\[IM Output\]](rose_23x15_10.gif)](rose_23x15_10.gif) [![\[IM Output\]](rose_23x15_11.gif)](rose_23x15_11.gif)
 [![\[IM Output\]](rose_23x15_12.gif)](rose_23x15_12.gif) [![\[IM Output\]](rose_23x15_13.gif)](rose_23x15_13.gif) [![\[IM Output\]](rose_23x15_14.gif)](rose_23x15_14.gif) [![\[IM Output\]](rose_23x15_15.gif)](rose_23x15_15.gif)

-Well as you can see this did not work, because the rose image can not be exactly divided into 3 equally sized tiles.
+Well, as you can see this did not work, because the rose image can not be exactly divided into 3 equally sized tiles.
-In this case you end up with a 1 pixel 'short' tile.
+In this case, you end up with a 1 pixel 'short' tile.
 Even if you expand the size of the tile to 24x16 pixels, you will still end up with a tile that is 2 pixels 'shorter' than the other tiles.

 This situation gets worse as the number of tiles wanted gets larger.